William Joppy vs. Roberto Durán: Hopkins vs. Allen

-In the chief support, IBF middleweight champion Bernard Hopkins made the eight defence of his title against Robert Allen.
+In the chief support, IBF middleweight champion Bernard Hopkins made the eighth defense of his title against Robert Allen.

-Hopkins was a 4 to 1 favourite entering the bout.
+Hopkins was a 4 to 1 favorite entering the bout.

 The fight

 After three lackluster rounds, which had featured much holding and clinching, with Allen as the aggressor and appearing to frustrate the champion, referee Mills Lane moved in to break the two boxers apart and pushed them both, with less than 10 seconds left in round.
 This send Hopkins through the ropes and out of ring injuring his left ankle in the process.

-After being examined by ringside doctor Flip Homansky, it was determined that Hopkins' should not continue and the fight was ruled a no contest, despite Hopkins wanting to continue.
+After being examined by ringside doctor Flip Homansky, it was determined that Hopkins should not continue and the fight was ruled a no contest, despite Hopkins wanting to continue.

 Aftermath

 Speaking in the aftermath, Lane said "The momentum of everyone caused him to fall out of the ring.
 I've seen everything in boxing not this.
 What can I say!".
 Hopkins would say "I'm not a wrestler, I don't know how to fall.
 But I don't want my fans to say I quit."
 He would also call for an immediate rematch.

 At the time of stoppage Hopkins led on two of the judges scorecards 30-27 and 29-28 with the third having Allen ahead 29-28.

 With Hopkins' ankle needing time to heal, Allen would three weeks later, face No. 10 ranked Abdullah Ramadan for an "Interim title", stopping him in the first round.

 Despite rumours of a rematch with Roy Jones Jr. the two would meet again in February 1999.